 Start by drawing out a plan of your workout routine for the week, including the duration, location, and type.

 Then incorporate this plan into your weekly schedule.
-Studies show that having a daily routine with physical activity included will help to improve the consistency exercise.
+Studies show that having a daily routine with physical activity included will help to improve the consistency of exercise.

 The holiday do not give you a pass on exercise and you need motivation.
 If anything, this should be when to buckle down on your workout routine.